Digital blackface: Examples

+In his 2006 thesis, as an example, Joshua Lumpkin Green suggests that the medium of a video game (using Grand Theft Auto: San Andreas as an example) provides a safe space for players to experience racialized violence and sexualization through a Black protagonist.
+Expanding on Green's work, art historian Kate Brown applies the concept of digital blackface to the use of reaction gifs on Tumblr, particularly those featuring Black women and queer Black men.
+Brown notes that these gifs, often taking on qualities of minstrelsy, have become a common form of communication.

-Although the concept had been in circulation prior, culture critic Lauren Michele Jackson has been credited with popularizing the term digital blackface in a 2017 essay for Teen Vogue, where she discussed the importance of addressing digital blackface in reaction GIFs.
+Culture critic Lauren Michele Jackson has been credited with popularizing the term digital blackface in her 2017 op-ed for Teen Vogue, where she discussed the importance of addressing digital blackface in reaction GIFs.
 That year, other media outlets also began discussing this topic and asked non-Black individuals whether it was acceptable to use Black emojis and GIFs.

-In his 2006 thesis, using the video game Grand Theft Auto: San Andreas as an example, Green suggests that the medium provides a safe space for players to experience racialized violence and sexualization through its black protagonist.
-Expanding on Green's work, art historian Kate Brown applies the concept of digital blackface to the use of reaction gifs on Tumblr, particularly those featuring black women and queer black men.
-Brown notes that these gifs, often taking on a minstrelsy quality, have become a common form of communication.

 In 2014, Vice News described popular food blog Thug Kitchen as the "latest iteration of digital blackface" after it sparked controversy for using African American Vernacular English in their recipes while being run by two white individuals from California.